INFORMATION FOR VENDORS

 Issuance of an official purchase order or use of the VISA purchasing card are the only methods of purchase for goods and services obligating UMBC.
 There are two ways to make a procurement.
 The standard purchase order may be used for orders of any dollar amount.

-When an emergency or urgency arises, Procurement may place an order by telephone or other means (i.e., fax).
-However, in those instances, a purchase order number is assigned and a confirming order will follow.
+When an emergency or urgency arises, Procurement may place an order by telephone, fax or email.
+However, in those instances, a confirming order will follow.

 THE BIDDING PROCESS

 In accordance with the University System of Maryland, Procurement Policies and Procedures, UMBC conducts an open, competitive bidding process.
 Depending on the dollar value of the order, this bidding process may take the form of telephone quotations, written bids, or complex request for proposals.

 To be awarded a purchase order for goods and services from UMBC in the bidding process, a vendor must be the lowest responsive and responsible bidder meeting the specifications as required.
 In many instances, when choosing a vendor, UMBC may consider factors other than price, including the types of goods and services to be supplied, the particular needs of the requesting department, the date of delivery, and the reliability, quality and experience of the vendor.
 Bid openings are public.

 When a vendor has been selected to receive a Request For Proposal, the vendor is responsible for completing the Proposal form and returning it to Procurement, following the instructions given in the Proposal by the due date and time specified.
 Late or improperly delivered Proposals will not be considered.